wacncontent/CustomizeTool/output/includes/powershell-setup.md

 ### Set your Azure account and subscription

-If you don't already have an Azure subscription, you can sign up for a [trial](/pricing/1rmb-trial/).
+If you don't already have an Azure subscription, you can <!-- deleted by customization activate your [MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/) or --> sign up for a [trial](/pricing/1rmb-trial/).

 Open an Azure PowerShell command prompt and log on to Azure with this command.